EmirioBomb/linux-bash-commands/bash_commands.md

 ```

 ##### 3. head / tail
+> dislpay the beginning or ending of a file

 ``` bash
 1. display first / last lines of a file
 $ head -n <count>   # count means number